-Collection Views can be stacked in a single-screen layout.
-They are commonly found in the Overview, Object, Object Details and Object Detail Details Floorplans.
+Collection Views are commonly found in the Overview, Object, and Object Details Floorplans.

-At the top left of the Collection View is the group label to describe what the content represents.
-In most uses of the Collection View, it is advised to include the group label.
+At the top left of the Collection View is the collection header, which describes what the content in the view represents.
+The Collection View header is mandatory.

 B. “See All” Label

 At the top right of the Collection View is the navigational link to drill down and see the full content.
-The label should include the number of items in the full list.
-This link takes the form of label with a chevron icon.
-It is not imperative to use the “See All” Label, but it would most likely be used when using the Horizontal Scroll and Horizontal Fit variations.
+The label should include the number of cells in the full list.
+This link takes the form of a label with a chevron icon.
+It is normally used when only a subset of the data is being displayed in Horizontal Scroll and Horizontal Fit variations.

 The Horizontal Fit Collection View variation allows for content to be displayed in a single horizontal line.
-The only difference from the Horizontal Scroll, is that this variation cannot scroll.
-It should be used when there is a determined number of items you want to display.
-It can also be used if you want to preview a subset of information and the “See All” label should communicate the total number of items.
+The only difference from the Horizontal Scroll, is that this variation does not scroll.
+It should be used when there is a specific number of cells you want to display.
+It can also be used if you want to preview a subset of information and the “See All” label should communicate the total number of cells.

-The Vertical Collection View variation allows for content to wrap.
-This variation should be used when the full content is displayed, such as attachments in a Create form, so a “See All” label won’t be used.
+The Multi-Row Collection View allows the collection cell to stack vertically.
+This variation should be used when all collection cells in the collection are to be displayed; therefore, a “See All” label will not be used.

-In order to get the proper justified alignment, the width of the container and number of items should be known so that padding between items can be automatically calculated.
+To get the proper justified alignment, the width of the container and number of collection cells should be known so that horizontal padding between cells can be automatically calculated.
 A minimum of 6px and a maximum of 65px of padding can be applied.
 The vertical padding between collection cells is fixed at 16px.
-If the size of the items does not fit well in the width, the padding between items can be set and the items can be left-aligned rather than justified.
+If the size of the cells does not fit well in the width, the padding between cells can be set and the cells can be left-aligned rather than justified.

-The Multi-column Collection View variation allows for table cells to be used in a Collection View so as to achieve a multi-column grid layout.
+The Multi-Column Collection View variation allows for table cells to be used in a Collection View so as to display a multi-column grid layout.
 This variation can either be used to display full content, such as a series of Label/Value Cells, or a subset of information, such as a pre-defined number of Object Cells set inside a Preview Table View.

 The “See All” label will navigate to the entire set of data, usually as a List Report.

-For all content types, with the exception of a Label/Value Cell, tapping on a single item or cell will navigate to a detailed view of the item or cell.
-In most cases, this will be an Object page or a sub-object page.
-However, for some items, such as Attachment Items, the navigation drills down to a preview of the attachment where it can be viewed larger and some quick actions like share or delete can be performed.
+Tapping on a single collection cell will navigate to a detailed view of the cell.
+For some cells, such as Attachment, the navigation drills down to a preview of the attachment where it can be viewed larger and some quick actions like share or delete can be performed.